 “There’s no conclusion, in the traditional sense, only a look at what’s happening in our world.
 But the reader will probably take some sort of action after finishing High Tech/High Touch: switching off the cell phone for a few hours a day; permanently locking away the children’s violent Nintendo games; maybe even booking a vacation at the most remote location possible.
 Anything to get away from the constant buzz of a wired world.”

 Once I was back on my feet, I realized that I wanted to work from home as a Feng Shui Life Coach.
 Within a couple years, I became one of the very first Dating Coaches on the internet.
-With a program that I created, I’ve helped countless singles & couples with their relationship goals.
+With a program that I created, Dating for Keeps, I’ve helped countless singles & couples with their relationship goals.
 All of my clients who followed my programs are still happily married!
+I’m very pleased with this.
 My Dating for Keeps program has a 98% success program, with singles engaged or couples renewing vows, within a year.

 During the last 20 years, I’ve created more than 200 personal, professional, organizational and community development programs for people across the globe, including senior executives at Fortune 100 companies, as well as business professionals, non-profit innovators, and a diverse group of cultural creatives who enjoy being on the leading edge of social trends and technical developments.

 As the years roll by, I will continue with both creative projects & holistic health programs which serve to inspire people to lead more meaningful lives.
-Leading workshops, retreats, hosting socials, and coaching clients who are ready for transformation are all such enjoyable activities for me.
+Leading workshops, working with executive who are ready for transformation, I’ll also be leading retreats, hosting socials, and coaching others who realize the value of personal evolution.

 In the areas of film and music, I’m working on screenplays as well as a few CDs.
 My photography has become a regular pursuit, as have my culinary recipes.
-Eco Living gave way to making organic perfume & skincare.
-Fashion, jewelry, and other lifestyle designs also factor into my creative self-expression.
+Eco living gave way ECO LUXURY HQ for my organic perfume & skincare lines.
+Eco fashion, jewelry, and other lifestyle products also reflect my creative & organic self-expression.

 Be sure to join my mailing list for the topics and projects which most appeal to you.